New Study: Hypertension & Severe COVID-19 Despite Booster Vaccination

 Let me add that if you are a RESPeRATE owner, feel free to increase your daily usage.
 As you already know, beyond lowering your blood pressure, it relieves anxiety, stress which plenty of studies say may weaken your immune system.

 Because this is so important I have taken this directly from the American Heart Association

-AHA: Who Is At Risk?
+According To The Research Who Is At Risk?